-- 39. Pillow for any room - 40.
-Pillow, fleece - 41.
-Accessory for any room - 42.
-Simple curtains or drapes for any room - 43.
-Individual table mat for any room - 44.
-Creative original wall hanging latch hook - 45.
-Creative wall hanging made of wood (original design) - 46 Creative wall hanging made of cloth (original design) - 47.
+- 33. Quilt or bedspread - 34.
+Creative mobile for any room - 35.
+Creative wastebasket of original design - 36.
+Creative basket for any use- woven - 37.
+Creative bulletin board of original design - 38.
+Creative wall hanging latch hook - 39.
+Creative wall hanging - 40.
+Creative wall hanging made of wood (original design) - 41.
+Creative wall hanging made of cloth (original design) - 42.
+Wall hanging using advanced design and application techniques - 43.
+Accessory for any room useful - 44.
+Creative accessory for any room explain on 3" X 5" card explaining what room the article is used in. - 45.
+Individual table mat for any room - 46.
+Table runner using advanced design and application techniques - 47.
 Centerpiece for family dining table - 48.
 Knotted throw - 49.
-Blanket, fleece - 50.
-18" x 36" board with 3 examples of faux finish painting techniques, labeled - 51.
+Blanket, fleece - Floor plan or any room drawn to scale, with furniture arrangement, including description of family activities and traffic patterns of the room. - 51.
 Scale drawing of any room showing furniture arrangement.
 Include samples of material to illustrate combination of fabrics, colors and finishes used in the room. - 52.
-Purchased wooden article (finished by exhibitor: stained, varnished, painted, etc.) 3" x 5" card stating steps taken to finish the article. - 53.
-Refinished wooden article -3" x 5" card stating steps taken to finish the article. - 54.
-A set of desk accessories (2 or more items) - 55.
-11" X 14" poster, illustrating color coding for safety and convenience - 56.
-Stain glass hanging for window display - 57.
+18" x 36" board with 3 examples of faux finish painting techniques, labeled - 53.
+11" X 14" poster, illustrating color coding for safety and convenience - 54.
+Purchased wooden article (finished by exhibitor: stained, varnished, painted, etc.) 3" x 5" card stating steps taken to finish the article. - 55.
+Refinished wooden article -3" x 5" card stating steps taken to finish - the article.
+56. Refinished or remodeled piece of furniture include a statement of - work done 57.
+Finished piece of furniture - include statement of work completed - 58.
+A set of desk accessories (2 or more items). - 59.
+Three to five items handmade for a specific room.
+Items must be at the fair. - 60.
+Stain glass hanging for window display - 61.
+Simple curtains or drapes for any room - 62.
+Holiday decorations, handcrafted (3 5 pieces) - 63.
 Any other homemade decoration, not listed above